These children’s books that build vocabulary are read alouds for vocabulary development! Great expressive language and

 The Absolutely Awful Alphabet by Mordicai Gerstein

 Chock full of SAT level adjectives. [picture book, ages 2 and up]

 Owen and Mzee by Craig Hatkoff, Isabella Hatkoff,

 A true story about a remarkable friendship between an old tortoise and a young hippopotamus. [picture book, ages 4 and up]

 The Ballot Box Battle by Emily Arnold McCully

 Elizabeth Stanton tells young Cordelia about the fight for a woman’s right to vote while encouraging her to bravely jump her horse.
 We have enjoyed all of her books, especially the Mirette series. [picture book, ages 6 and up]

 Fancy Nancy series by Jane O’Connor

 Nancy’s fancy capers are beloved by all girls, fancy or not. [picture book, ages 4 and up]

-Any book by Patricia Polacco except Pink and Say which is a great book about her ancestry at the time the Civil War but the content is too violent and sad for small children.
+Any book by Patricia Polacco except Pink and Say which is a great book about her ancestry at the time of the Civil War but the content is too violent and sad for small children.
 If you read any of her book jackets, the biography of each book will tell you about the people in her life who inspired each story. [picture books, ages 5 and up]

 Thesaurus Rex by Laya Steinberg

 Lots of synonyms presented by a T. Rex. [picture book, ages 5 and up]

 Anatole series by Eve Titus

 Anatole is a French mouse with a keen palate. [picture book, ages 6 and up]

 Mirette on the High Wire by Emily Arnold McCully